-A particularly outstanding performance is rewarded by the giving of a ‘Show-up’, an example of which is shown opposite.
+A particularly outstanding performance is rewarded by the giving of a ‘Show-up’.
 The forms are electronic on the Database.
 They are signed by the member of staff then taken by the pupil for signing by the Headmaster, so giving pupils further acknowledgement.
 The forms are retained by the Set Teacher as a record of the achievement.

 A show-up has a value of five stars.